• Skip to primary navigation

 Seafood salad recipe with crabmeat and shrimp on a white plate.

 Seafood Pasta Salad is one of the best pasta salad recipes for summer.
-Loaded with flavor from the pasta, shrimp, crab meat, celery, and onion.
-All coated with a simple dressing made from mayo and ranch salad dressing.
-This is the perfect summer salad recipe.
+Loaded with flavor from the pasta, shrimp, imitation crab meat, celery, and onion.
+All are coated with a creamy dressing made from mayo and ranch salad dressing.
+This perfect summer dish will complement any main course.

-Next, to my Potato, Macaroni, and Taco Salad, this Salad is a favorite of my family and I'm sure it will be a favorite of your family.
+Next, to my Potato, Macaroni, and Taco Salad, this seafood salad recipe is a favorite of my family and I'm sure it will become your family favorite as well.

 Pasta Salad on a white plate.